 I make this recommendation based on findings that the plan constitutes engineering feasibility, economic justification, and environmental acceptability.
-Based on October 2018 price levels, the estimated total first cost of the Recommended Plan is \$1,520,933,000.
+Based on October 2019 price levels, the estimated total first cost of the Recommended Plan is \$1,541,981,000.
 P.L.
 113-2 states that "the completion of ongoing construction projects receiving funds provided by this division shall be at full Federal expense with respect to such funds."
 Initial construction of the project will be funded at 100 percent full Federal expense.
-The continuing construction cost of \$1,395,619,000 includes periodic renourishment approximately every 4 years over a 30 year period, and unscheduled renourishment until year 50 in the form of breach response; this cost is shared 50 percent Federal and 50 percent non-Federal, except in the previouslyconstructed Moriches Inlet to Shinnecock Inlet Reach where the cost sharing is 50 percent Federal and 50 percent non-Federal.
+The continuing construction cost of \$1,485,853,000 includes periodic renourishment approximately every 4 years over a 30 year period, inlet bypassing for 50 years, and unscheduled renourishment until year 50 in the form of breach response; this cost is shared 50 percent Federal and 50 percent non-Federal.
 Monitoring and adaptive management actions associated with future renourishment are included in the continuing construction cost, and will be cost shared the same as renourishment.
 My recommendation is subject to the non-Federal interests agreeing to execute and comply with the terms of a Project Partnership Agreement following approval of this report.
-The non-Federal sponsor is responsible for fully funding all Lands, Easements, Right-of-ways, and Relocations (LERR) costs totaling \$153,277,000, but will be reimbursed or credited for those costs, pursuant to P.L.
+The non-Federal sponsor is responsible for fully funding all LERRD costs totaling \$153,277,000, but will be reimbursed or credited for those costs, pursuant to P.L.
 113-2 guidance.
-The non-Federal sponsor would also be responsible for the operation, maintenance, repair, replacement and rehabilitation OMRR&R of the project after construction, as an average annual cost currently estimated at \$660,000 over the 50-year period of analysis.
+The non-Federal sponsor would also be responsible for the operation, maintenance, repair, replacement and rehabilitation OMRR&R of the project after construction, as an average annual cost currently estimated at \$677,000 over the 50-year period of analysis.